Glenn Poorman, September 2022

 While the system came into existence in the early to mid 60s, the Moog Synthesizer was put on the map when Wendy Carlos recorded Switched on Bach, a brilliant example of what these systems could do and a recording that still holds up today.

 MiniMoogIn 1970, Moog introduced the MiniMoog.
 The MiniMoog was a small unit designed to be more affordable and approachable by the average musician.
-With this unit, Moog made some decisions to what most players would want or need in a compact unit wiring just a handful of components all together into a single package.
+With this unit, Moog made some decisions as to what most players would want or need in a compact unit wiring just a handful of components all together into a single package.
+Essentially it was a like a small modular system where the patching was fixed and already done for you under the covers.

 Figure 9.
 The MiniMoog